segin-hls/kt/assignment/question.md

-Write c++ program for LOG class and should use a "enum" for log-level.
+1, write a c++ program for LOG class and should use a "enum" for log-level.

 * log-level should be as following :-
 	* INFO
-	* WARN
+	* Warn
 	* ERROR
 	* VERBOSE

 * when we create a object we should be able to (select the log  level)
 * default it should be set to "ERROR".

-main function should be:-
+your main function should be:
 ```

 int main(void)
 {
    Log uartLog;